whiz-Tuhin/DDoS-Project/README.md

-# DDoS Project
+# Distributed Denial of Service Attack (DDoS)
-A Project Demonstrating the Distributed Denial of Service Attack using a Angent Handler Stratergy
+A Small Real-Time Simulation of the Distributed Denial of Service Attack using a Angent Handler Stratergy made as a part of the computer networks course project

-# TODOs
+# Future Works

-1. Convert and modify the Botmaker file in c
-2. Create the Botsearcher file
-3. Create the attacking source file for the following DDoS Attacks

-	* TCP SYN-Flood Attack
+  Addition of More Attack Simulations

-	* UDPFlood Attack
+  1. UDPFlood
+  2. TCPpsh + ACK
+  3. Smurf Attacks

+# ToDo
+  Update Readme when free